Caribbean Music

 o Tuition Balance: $1149*

 Space is limited.
-To secure a seat in the class, register online and submit your deposit by May 1, 2022.
-The remaining balance is due by June 1, 2022.
-After the registration deadline, applications for the workshop will be accepted on a space available basis.
-For applications submitted on or after June 1, 2022, tuition will be due in full at the time of registration.
+To secure a seat in the class, register online and submit your deposit.
+The remaining balance is due by the stated deadline.
+After the deadline, applications for the workshop will be accepted on a space available basis.
+For applications submitted on or after the deadline, tuition will be due in full at the time of registration.

 Refund Policy

 All tuition and fees will be refunded in the event that the workshop is canceled by My People Tell Stories.
 Otherwise, the registration fee is non-refundable.
-The tuition balance will be refunded if registration is canceled by 11:59PM EST on June 1, 2022.
-Registrants are not entitled to a refund of their tuition balance payments after June 1, 2022.
+The tuition balance will be refunded if registration is canceled by the stated deadline.
+Registrants are not entitled to a refund of their tuition balance payments after the stated deadline.

 “It is not our differences that divide us.
 It is our inability to recognize, accept, and celebrate those differences.”